A scorefile can have a MKScore info

 precedence.
 Parameters are similarly merged if a scorefile is read

-object that already has an info
+into a MKScore object that already has an info

-(a MKScore
+MKNote (a MKScore object

-can have only one info MKNote
+can have only one info MKNote).
+Parameter

 syntax is described in the Section called Note Statements, below.